 Saturday we drove through the historic town of Hawthorne, Nevada, home to the Hawthorne Army Depot and nearly 2,500 bunkers that were used to store reserve ammunitions after major military conflicts, starting as early as 1930.
 We also skirted Walker Lake, which is surrounded by camping areas, and witnessed three young bighorn sheep cross the road in front of us.

 Wanting to put California on our map (the rule is we have to spend a night in a state to be able to put it on our map), we spent Saturday night in a casino parking lot in Susanville, California, arriving around 2 p.m.
 Although the casino was closed due to COVID-19, the restaurant remained open.
 After donning the face masks we were given to walk through the casino, we enjoyed a nice relaxing dinner in the restaurant.

-We ventured further north on Sunday, semi-circling California’s magnificent Mount Shasta at the end of the Cascade Mountain Range.
+We ventured farther north on Sunday, semi-circling California’s magnificent Mount Shasta at the end of the Cascade Mountain Range.
 Standing 14,179 feet tall, Mount Shasta’s snow-topped summit peeks above the pine trees from many miles away and is quite a sight to behold.

 Mission Accomplished: Medford, Oregon

 We had planned to park and stay at one of my cousins’ in Medford, Oregon, upon arrival but learned he had been exposed to someone recently diagnosed with COVID-19.
 So, we opted to visit his sister and her husband who are also in the area.
 After examining their driveway, however, we determined we wouldn’t be able to get our trailer up it, especially with the low-hanging branches.
 (Our rig stands 13 feet, 3 inches tall.)